philquist/claude-code-tips/README.md

 If you want to be extra sure, review the tests yourself to make sure they don't do anything stupid like just returning true.

-## Tip 34: Be braver in the unknown; iterative problem solving and speed control
+## Tip 34: Be braver in the unknown; iterative problem solving

 Since I started using Claude Code more intensely, I've noticed that I became more and more brave in the unknown.